 1Courses may be chosen from the Transfer Humanities Electives.
 2Courses may be chosen from the Science General Electives.
+3Courses may be chosen from the Social Science General Electives.

 4Students may substitute MTH 152.
 Check with your advisor.
 5Students may choose a health, physical education, or recreation course that promotes physical & emotional well-being.